2 Bedroom Home in Corvallis - $199,970

-Great one-level home close to shopping & schools, dual living possible with 2305 NE Jasper for sale separately.
+Great one-level home close to shopping & schools, dual living possible with 2325 NE Jasper for sale separately.
 Open floor plan with large kitchen and dining.
-Spacious master suite with separate tub and shower, a second bedroom and hallway full bathroom, separate laundry room.
-Fenced backyard great for children or pets.
-Detached large one-car garage with ample storage space.
-Newer carpet.
+Spacious master suite and a second bedroom with great lighting, separate laundry room.
+Fenced back and front yards great for children or pets.
+Detached large one-car garage with ample storage space

 2 Bedroom Home in Corvallis - $199,970